Associate the uppercase letter L and lowercase letter l with the /l/ sound as in lost, lane, and lamp.

 - Luke’s Lost Luggage text

-Tell the children they will help Luke find his lost luggage and find lost L letters as they practice writing the letter L (and lowercase l) and saying the /l/ sound in words such as letter, leaf, and luggage.
+The children will help Luke find his lost luggage as they practice writing the uppercase letter L and lowercase letter l and saying the /l/ sound in words such as letter, leaf, and luggage.

 Look for lost Ls

-- Hide the L (and lowercase l) letter cards around the room.
+- Hide the letter cards around the room.

 - When they find an L, comment that L makes the /l/ sound.